Mitral Valve Repair & Replacement in Orange County, CA

 Dr. Bethencourt performs 98% of mitral valve repairs (MVr) using the da Vinci ® Robotic Surgery System, regardless of the complexity of the valve repair needed.

-The Mitral Valve is located in-between two chambers of the heart, the left atrium and the left ventricle.
-Blood from the lungs flows into these chambers and the Mitral Valve helps make sure blood keeps moving through the heart after passing through these pumping chambers.
-Sometimes surgery is needed on the Mitral Valve if:
+The mitral valve is located in-between two chambers of the heart; the left atrium and the left ventricle.
+Blood from the lungs flows into these chambers and the mitral valve helps make sure blood keeps moving through the heart after passing through these pumping chambers.
+Sometimes surgery is needed on the mitral valve if:

-- The Mitral Valve gets hardened/stiff which prevents blood from moving forward (Mitral Valve Stenosis)
+- The Mitral Valve gets hardened/stiff which prevents blood from moving forward (mitral valve stenosis)

-These conditions are known as myxomatous valve diseases and usually need to be treated surgically with either Mitral Valve Repair or Replacement.
+These conditions are known as myxomatous valve diseases and usually need to be treated surgically with either mitral valve repair or replacement.

-Mitral Valve Repair
+Mitral Valve Repair Surgery in Los Angeles

 Mitral Valve Replacement